-14 Implicit versus explicit stances at work
+14 Implicit and explicit stances at work

-After this broad array of different examples, it might seem time for a precise formal definition of the implicit/explicit contrast.
+After this array of examples, it might seem time for a precise definition of the implicit/explicit contrast.
 But we do not have one to offer, and we doubt that a definition exists covering all cases in a useful manner.
 Even so, we did identify recognizable general features.
 Implicit approaches enrich old meanings, and locate important information in deviant notions of consequence - explicit approaches introduce new vocabulary, but conservatively extend classical logic.
-And with this difference comes plurality of alternative logics for implicit approaches, and compatible extensions of classical logic on explicit approaches.
-These features should be enough to recognize the two styles when one sees them: they are natural approaches toward any subject in logic.
-Moreover, our terminology is not just a matter of assigning labels to what already exists.
+And with this difference comes plurality of alternative logics for implicit approaches, and plurality of extensions of classical logic on explicit approaches.
+These features should help recognize the two styles when one sees them at work in logical system design.
+Some further thoughts on limitations of our implicit-explicit analysis will be found in Section 15.
+20

+But our main concern in this paper is not assigning labels, and Scholastic taxonomy of existing systems.
+Our aim is much more activist.
 As we have shown by many examples, seeing the contrast raises interesting new issues, both practical and theoretical.
 We summarize a few strands that occurred in the preceding sections.